DIY Blue Painted Nightstands

 - New Knobs

-Prep Nightstands for Paint
+Prep Nightstands for New Color

 I removed the hardware.
 And then I filled in the hardware holes on the French provincial nightstand so I could replace the pull with a knob.
+Discover the best product to use for filling holes when replacing furniture hardware here!

-The other nightstand just had knobs, so I left the holes alone over there.
+The other just had knobs, so I left the holes alone over there.
 While I waited for that to dry for an hour, I worked on a few other things.

 I removed the backsplash from the colonial style nightstand.
 It was only attached with 3 screws on the back, so it only took a minute to get it off.
+I wasn’t a fan of it…it just made the piece look taller and even more different than the French one.
+Let’s just say that I was glad to see it go.

-Cleaning and Scuff Sanding Nightstands Before Painting
+Cleaning and Scuff Sanding Nightstands

-They were a bit dirty, so I ended up wiping these nightstands down twice with Krud Kutter and then I used a clean, wet rag to wipe them off one more time.
+They were a bit dirty, so I ended up wiping them down twice with Krud Kutter and then I used a clean, wet rag to wipe them off one more time.
+Learn more on how to clean furniture before painting here.

 And then I dove into scuff sanding.
 I used my handy dandy little SurfPrep sander and a medium grit foam sponge to help me sand all the curves, spindles and details without messing them up.
+Learn more about the importance of sanding before painting furniture here.

 It’s attached to my shop vac, so most of the dust gets sucked up instead of going into the air.

 It also gave me the chance to look over each piece really well and I realized that there was a crack on the side of one that needed to be filled in with a little bit of wood filler.
+You can choose among the best wood fillers for furniture here!

+So I filled it in, and let it dry.
 By the time it was dry, the KwikWood in the hardware holes was dry, so I sanded both of those areas down flush with the surface of the wood.
 Learn more about how to use KwikWood here.

+And then I used my shop vac with the hose and brush attachment to vacuum the dust that was left behind.
 The sander does a really good job at keeping the dust out of the air, and sucking up most of the dust when it’s hooked up to the shop vac.

 (Learn more about what you need to get started with the SurfPrep sander here.)

 But it still leaves some dust on the surface.
 So I quickly went over everything with the shop vacuum.
 And then I wiped it all down with a tack cloth to finish picking up any leftover dust.
+If all of the dust isn’t removed, it makes the new finish more rough and bumpy, so I try to remove all of that beforehand.

-But, you’re not supposed to put shellac products, or products with a flash point of less than 100 degrees in these Wagner sprayers.
+That’s why I love to use a sprayer, too!
+It just saves so much time.
+Check out the best HVLP paint sprayers for furniture that I have personally tested here.
+But, you’re not supposed to put shellac products, or products with a flash point of less than 100 degrees in these Wagner tools.

 The next day I busted into my new toy, this Wagner FLEXiO 3000 that Wagner sent me.

-And see how it compares to other Wagner paint sprayers in this post on the best Wagner paint sprayers for furniture.
+P.S.
+Check out the comparable HomeRight Super Finish Max paint sprayer here.
+And see how it compares to other Wagner models in this post on the best Wagner paint sprayers for furniture.

 Mixing Chalk Paint